19hours/sg-statutes/Acts/Status of Children (Assisted Reproduction Technology) Act.md

 (5) The application of this Act shall not by itself affect the citizenship of a child.

-(6) For the avoidance of doubt, nothing in this Act shall affect any right or remedy that a person may have against any other person in relation to a fertilisation procedure which resulted in the birth of a child.
+(6) To avoid doubt, nothing in this Act shall affect any right or remedy that a person may have against any other person in relation to a fertilisation procedure which resulted in the birth of a child.

-## PART II
+## PART 2

 PARENTHOOD IN CASES INVOLVING ASSISTED